 Our RV is a DRV Mobile Suites fifth wheel.
-Since we were passing by Indiana on our way up to Michigan, we dropped in to their headquarters in Howe, IN for a factory tour.
+Since we were passing by Indiana on our way up to Michigan in May of 2016, we dropped into their headquarters in Howe, IN for a factory tour.

 Elkhart, IN – RV Capital of the World

 Elkhart, IN is the RV Capital of the World.
 More than 80 percent of global RV production is based throughout the region.
 The DRV headquarters is in Howe, Indiana, which is about 35 miles from Elkhart.
 As we headed back up into Michigan, we were curious to stop in and see where our RV had begun.
 Extra bonus – we ended up getting 2 free nights stay in their parking lot with 50 amp electric hookup.

 Our RV is a DoubleTree RV Mobile Suites.
 DoubleTree RV was founded in 2002 by David Fought with a goal to make RVs geared toward extended and full-time living.
 They wanted to make RVs that simulated people’s homes: more insulation, more durable furniture, and customized lighting and cabinetry to their customers needs.